dennisjooo/Translation-Transformer/README.md

 # Translation with Transformer

-This project implements a translation system using a Transformer model.
-It's designed for translating between two languages, with a focus on English to French translation.
-As of now it produces some French sounding sentences but not very good.
+This project implements a translation system using a Transformer model for English to French translation.
+Currently, the model can generate French-like sentences, though the output quality is still experimental.
+This implementation serves primarily as a learning exercise for understanding Transformer architecture and debugging practices.

 ## Features